JonathanSaudhof/design-patterns/README.md

 It decouples the invoker (button, switch) and the actual object that does something (receiver).
 The invoker calls an action on the receiver using the command.

+## Iterator

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).[^fn1]

+Problem: [^fn1]
+You have different collections of objects with all sorts of complex data structures (stack, tree, graphs, and others).
+For all theses collections you need a simple interface to go through all the elements without caring about the underlying datastructure.

+Solution: [^fn1]
+The main idea of the Iterator pattern is to extract the traversal behavior of a collection into a separate object called an iterator.

+All of the traversal details are hidden behind the iterator implementation.

 [^fn1]: [RefactoringGuru](https://refactoring.guru/)
 [^fn2]: [YouTube: Christopher Okhravi](https://www.youtube.com/@ChristopherOkhravi)
 [^fn3]: ChatGPT